 How to Make a Custom-Built Pad

-To get this nice, new, and level spa pad, you will build a box frame out of lumber and fill it with gravel to create a level area for your hot tub.
-Custom-built means just that.
+Build a box frame out of lumber and fill it with small gravel to create a level area for your hot tub.
 For starters, you’ll need to calculate a few key things:

 Build a Box